Terms & Conditions – updated September 2018

 The Indigenous Voices Awards Board

-The board of the Indigenous Voices Awards consists of the Executive Members of the Indigenous Literary Studies Association and one member external to ILSA appointed for knowledge of and esteem in relation to the Indigenous Literary Arts Community.
+The board of the Indigenous Voices Awards consists of the Executive Members of the Indigenous Literary Studies Association and members drawn from past members of the ILSA executive appointed for knowledge of and esteem in relation to the Indigenous Literary Arts Community.

 Sarah Henzi, Secretary of ILSA